 It’s amazing how the country with the most dominant currency in the entire Forex market can have so few US regulated Forex brokers.
 Ever since the laws regarding Forex trading were repealed in 2011, many Forex brokerages left the country’s market for other pastures.
 Today, the National Futures Association (NFA) is in charge of overseeing only a handful of US-based Forex brokers.
-There is an advantage to this for US Forex traders, because there aren’t many options to choose from.
+There is an advantage to this for US Forex traders because there aren’t many options to choose from.
 Add to that, the NFA is a very effective financial regulator and has been able to clamp down on Forex fraud, and continues to do so even to this day.

 There are only a few key factors to consider when selecting a Forex broker, but the main ones are regulation and trading conditions.
 We shall look at regulations more deeply in the next sections, but trading conditions are a bit subjective.
 These come down to tiny details that you may overlook like customer support.
 Most of us only discover the importance of customer assistance when we are already stranded, but you should consider this earlier on just to be safe.
-Do not be afraid to give them a call to get a feel of how informed the staff are and how willing they are to help.
+Do not be afraid to give them a call to get a feel of how informed the staff is and how willing they are to help.

 Then consider if they can offer you all the trading instruments you want to work with.
-The best US CFDs brokers will provide you with more than just the forex pairs to trade, and provide even more instruments like commodities, ETFs and stocks.
-All the other trading conditions are moot, such as leverage, spreads and commissions, since all Forex brokers are almost the same in this regard.
+The best US CFDs brokers will provide you with more than just the forex pairs to trade, and provide even more instruments like commodities, ETFs, and stocks.
+All the other trading conditions are moot, such as leverage, spreads, and commissions, since all Forex brokers are almost the same in this regard.
 Furthermore, where one Forex broker appears to have an advantage, they suffer in another area.
 As such, you should not be bogged down with such details.

 On the most recent report by the Bank for International Settlements (BIS), the US market accounted for 19% of all the Forex trading volume.
 Considering that the Forex market is a $5.1 trillion a day behemoth, then you can bet NFA regulated Forex brokers handle a lot of trading volume.
-As previously mentioned, only a few Forex brokers operate in the US, in fact only two companies remain in the US forex market, OANDA and Forex.com.
+As previously mentioned, only a few Forex brokers operate in the US, in fact, only two companies remain in the US forex market, OANDA and Forex.com.
 The latter, Forex.com remains to be the largest Forex broker in the US, but that is only because Forex Capital Markets (FXCM) was banned by the CFTC from operating in the US.

 One of the main reasons only the two largest Forex brokers in the US remain to cater to the North American market is capital requirements.
-The NFA requires the broker to have $20 million in capital, only for it to be locked in just in case of a legal suit.
+The NFA requires the broker to have $20 million in the capital, only for it to be locked in just in case of a legal suit.
 Contrary to what you may believe, retain Forex brokers do not make a lot of money.
 GAIN Capital, operating as Forex.com, made $35 million in net income in 2016, yet they are among the top Forex brokers in the world with over 200,000 clients.
-Many Forex brokerages don’t have that kind of money, nor number of clients, and they decided to simply exit the US Forex market.
+Many Forex brokerages don’t have that kind of money, nor a number of clients, and they decided to simply exit the US Forex market.

 Regardless of the current situation, the few brokers that remained have proven, more often than not, to be reliable.
 A gander at US Forex broker reviews clearly shows an overwhelmingly positive reaction to the Forex trading services.
 Only a few bad apples may have tarnished the overall image in the past, but compared to other regions in the world, the positive reviews are well-deserved.